 Sharing my knowledge

 I have had the privilege of sharing my knowledge about UX design and video-games while representing my company.
-These talks were presented to young students, women and Ubisoft employees.
+These talks were presented to different audiences within and outside Ubisoft.

 Whereas nowadays UX is largely known and embedded within organizations, it is still a misunderstood field, and I am committed to teaching and spreading the word about my profession.